 Abstract - Strain Hardening Modulus (SHM) is of increasing international interest for its capability to provide a useful index of the slow-crack growth (SCG) performance of polyethylene (PE) materials.
 Recently, a broad industry initiative has started to formalize an ASTM International test method to measure SHM.
 This effort likely is driven by several benefits to industry including the significant reduction in time required for SHM measurement in comparison to traditional SCG test methods.
 This paper will update the literature establishing the capabilities of SHM to replace traditional SCG test methods and provide a progress report in creating a North American standard for this useful test.

-Click Here for 2017 Conference Website Link
+Click Here for a Link to the Full Paper

 Hauger, B.E.; Strain Hardening Modulus and Natural Draw Ratio for Polyethylene Pressure Piping Applications.
 2016 SPE International Polyolefin Conference; Houston, Texas; February 23, 2016.